Pan-Seared Shiitake Mushrooms with Shallots

 Shiitake mushroom recipes often pair these meaty mushrooms with Asian-style seasonings like soy sauce, ginger, and sesame.
 You might be surprised that they also taste wonderful simply seasoned with olive oil, shallot and garlic and quickly pan-seared — very much like my favorite plate of crisp-tender sauteed oyster mushrooms.

-- Shallot: With their subtle, elegant flavor, shallots level-up this very simple dish.
-I love them!
+- Shallot: With their subtle, elegant flavor, shallots are the ingredient that helps to level-up this very simple dish.
 Other types of onion can be substituted, including yellow onion, red onion or scallions (green onion).

 Cooking steps